trigger-corp/Forge-Documentation/source/mobile.rst

 click 'Preferences' from the XCode menu to check the iOS Simulator is listed as installed under components.
 If not, you may install it from that window.

-We have found some unresponsiveness when apps 'over scroll' in iOS Simulator 5.0 so recommend installing version 4.3 too.
-This lagging performance is only an issue in the simulator, not in actual devices.

 Setting up an Android environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In order to build your app for Android there is a minimum requirement of having Python and Java installed.
 Both commands should be installed and made available on your path.